rsksmart/rif-rollup-js-sdk/docs/accounts/README.md

 ### Emergency withdraw from Sync

-If ordinary withdraw from RIF Rollup account is ignored by network operators user could create an emergency withdraw request using special rootstock transaction, this withdraw request can't be ignored.
+If ordinary withdraw from RIF Rollup account is ignored by network operators user could create an emergency withdraw request using special Rootstock transaction, this withdraw request can't be ignored.

-Moves the full amount of the given token from the RIF Rollup account to the rootstock account.
+Moves the full amount of the given token from the RIF Rollup account to the Rootstock account.

-Once the operation is committed to the rootstock network, we have to wait for a certain amount of confirmations (see [provider docs](../providers/#get-amount-of-confirmations-required-for-priority-operations) for exact number) before accepting it in the RIF Rollup network.
+Once the operation is committed to the Rootstock network, we have to wait for a certain amount of confirmations (see [provider docs](../providers/#get-amount-of-confirmations-required-for-priority-operations) for exact number) before accepting it in the RIF Rollup network.
 Operation will be processed within the RIF Rollup network as soon as the required amount of confirmations is reached.

-The transaction has to be verified until funds are available on the rootstock wallet balance so it is useful to use `awaitVerifyReceipt`(see [utils]) before checking rootstock balance.
+The transaction has to be verified until funds are available on the Rootstock wallet balance so it is useful to use `awaitVerifyReceipt`(see [utils]) before checking Rootstock balance.

 > Signature